 As selfish as we may sometimes think people are, the reality is that we all want to feel like we are contributing to something greater than ourselves.

-Let’s say that you are selling a weight loss product.
+Let’s say that you are selling a weight loss product as a network marketer.

 When someone decides to buy your product, they are not going really buying your product are they?